 This is the number of places we intend to make available for our normal intake.
 Once we set this number, we will not refuse admission for applications below the PAN.
 If there is unexpectedly high demand and we believe we could admit more children, we inform Devon LA and either some children will be admitted above the PAN or we will increase the PAN.

-The Reception PAN for is 30.
+The Reception PAN for the whole academic year 2015-16 is 30.

 For other Year Groups, the agreed admission limit will be the PAN which was determined for that cohort as it entered the School in Reception unless varied in response to a change in circumstances at the School.
 For further information, please contact us or the School Admissions Team.